TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 If you want your photos to be divided by year and month, run it with `--divide-to-dates` flag.

-Unless you specify, --keep-duplicates, duplicate images with the same picture, the same exif data, and in the same output directory will only keep a single copy around and delete the rest.
-This will happen to identical files even if they have different names.

-Album data will currently only be represented in the albums.json file in the following format:
-{
-  "your-album-name": [
-     "IMG_1.jpg",
-     "IMG_2.png",
-     ...
-  ],
-  "your-second-album-name": [
-     "IMG_1.jpg",
-     "IMG_2.png",
-     ...
-  ],
-  ...
-}
+// (For now, info about albums is saved in `/ORIGINAL_INPUT_FOLDER/albums.json`)

-If you have issues/questions, you can hit me up either by [Reddit](https://www.reddit.com/user/TheLastGimbus/posts/), [Twitter](https://twitter.com/TheLastGimbus) Email: [google-photos-takeout-gh@niceyyyboyyy.anonaddy.com](mailto:google-photos-takeout-gh@niceyyyboyyy.anonaddy.com), or if you think your issue is common: [Issues](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/issues) tab
+If you have issues/questions, you can hit me up either by [Reddit](https://www.reddit.com/user/TheLastGimbus/), [Twitter](https://twitter.com/TheLastGimbus) Email: [google-photos-takeout-gh@niceyyyboyyy.anonaddy.com](mailto:google-photos-takeout-gh@niceyyyboyyy.anonaddy.com), or if you think your issue is common: [Issues](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/issues) tab

 </p>
 </details>